Updated July 2023

-Admin is a very common way for recent business grads to get their foot in the door, and start learning the ropes of everyday operations and business management.
+This is a very common way for recent business grads to get their foot in the door and start learning the ropes of everyday operations and business management.

 What exactly does an admin assistant do?
 Specific tasks vary depending on the work environment, but general job requirements almost always focus on:

-- handling incoming inquiries and delivering excellent customer service (by phone, email, social media, and in-person)
+- Handling incoming inquiries and delivering excellent customer service (by phone, email, and social media, and in person)

-- demonstrating proficiency on common office software (such as Word, PowerPoint, Excel, and Outlook)
+- Preparing and editing reports and presentations using common office software (such as Word, PowerPoint, Excel, and Outlook)

-This is the ideal entry-level post for the naturally well-organized graduate who has strong writing skills, a talent for communications, and can work well under pressure.
+This is the ideal entry-level post for the naturally well-organized graduate who has strong writing skills, is a solid communicator, and can work well under pressure.

 Marketing assistants play an important support role in branding, public relations, and business development.
 Similar to admin assistants, they work across many different industries, helping companies and organizations communicate better with targeted audiences, attract new clients, and outperform the competition.